Is it truly possible to enjoy your overwhelm? Yes, if you learn how to be with it in the right way.

 Presence is a paradigm shift

 You don’t have to wait until the floodwaters rise to try this.
-Just notice whatever is going on in you now.
-And notice any place in yourself where you feel any kind of space, stillness, acceptance, fresh air or flow, possibility or perspective.
-Even the fact you remembered to do this is a level of Presence.
+Just notice what is going on in you now.
+Humans are biased to notice pain first, so be sure you also notice any place in yourself where you feel spacious, still, or at ease.
+Even the fact you remembered to do this indicates a level of Presence.

-Then notice how everything feels different.
+Then, notice how everything feels different.
 From this place in yourself, you no longer fear your emotions.
 You can truly appreciate them as messengers bringing insight.
-That’s the gift of Presence.
+With Presence, you can actually enjoy your overwhelm.
+You can more deeply savor your good feelings.

 Love it!!!